Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Introduction

-We believe that proper usage of both heuristics and human demonstration can leverage the training speed and the generalizability of RL agents.
-Out of this motivation, we propose a novel RL method for robot motion planning facilitated by DMP and IBC, which has not been investigated by existing work, to our best knowledge.
-The efficacy of the proposed method and its advantages over conventional RL agents are validated using simulation studies.
-We also use an experimental study to demonstrate its applicability to practical robotic tasks.
-Our detailed contributions are summarized as follows. \begin{itemize} \item Firstly, we created a dataset of human demonstrations in a point-to-point reaching task.
-The dataset is published online and can be openly used for studies on demonstration-facilitated methods for robot motion planning. \item Secondly, we propose the framework for developing an IBC-DMP RL agent for the motion planning of a robot manipulator based on Multi-degree-of-freedom (DoF) DMP and IBC.
-The details of the framework are given.
-This framework provides a novel perspective for improving the learning performance and generalizability of RL agents using demonstrations and heuristic models. \item Thirdly, we present a series of technical points that are important to ensuring decent training performance of an IBC-DMP RL agent, including DMP dimension extension, human action generation, IBC loss computation, and critical loss refinement.
-They can also inspire other RL-based methods with heuristic models and demonstrations. \item Besides the simulation studies to validate the efficacy of the IBC-DMP RL method, we also conduct an experimental study to demonstrate how this method can be used to solve practical robotic problems. \end{itemize}
+To answer these questions, we propose a novel RL method for robot motion planning facilitated by DMP and IBC (IBC-DMP RL), which has not been investigated by existing work, to our best knowledge.
+The efficacy of the proposed method and its advantages over conventional RL agents are validated using ablation and comparison studies.
+A hardware experimental study has showcased its applicability to practical robotic tasks.
+Our detailed contributions are summarized as follows. \begin{itemize}[leftmargin=*] \item We have created a dataset of human motions in a point-to-point reaching (P2PR) task.
+The dataset is published online and can be openly used for studies on demonstration-facilitated methods for robot motion planning. \item We propose a novel IBC-DMP RL framework that improves the learning performance and generalizability of RL-based robot motion planners using demonstrations and DMP. \item We provide the technical details that are important to ensuring decent training performance of an IBC-DMP RL agent, including \textit{multi-DoF DMP}, \textit{DMP trajectory fitting}, \textit{IBC loss computation}, and \textit{critical loss refinement} which can also inspire the design of other RL-based methods. \item We conducted comparison studies and hardware experiments to validate the efficacy and advantages of the IBC-DMP RL method and showcase its applicability to practical scenarios. \end{itemize} Through these contributions, we give answers to the questions raised above, providing a novel solution for an efficient and generalizable RL-based robot motion planner.